-人 (Rén / Person) is one of the first Chinese characters that anybody can learn, and the timeless People book by Peter Spier is a wonderful way to introduce children to people worldwide.
+人 (Rén / Person) is one of the first Chinese characters that anyone can learn, and the timeless People book by Peter Spier is a wonderful for introduce the beauty of diversity to kids!

-Here is a quick review of the beautifully illustrated book that celebrates diversity!
+Here is a quick review of the beautifully illustrated book that celebrates different races and cultures!
 Included are low-prep literacy activities that you can try with your child!

 人 (People) by Peter Spier